WestDRI/wgtm21/content/julia/julia-10-nbody.md

 | `julia -p 1 nbodyDistributedShared.jl` (2 processes) | 358s |

 This is the same problem we discussed in the Chapel course: with a fine-grained parallel code the communication overhead dominates the problem.
 As we increase the problem size, we should see the benefit from parallelization.
-E.g. with 1000 particles and 10 steps:
+E.g. with **1000 particles and 10 steps**:

 | Code | Time  |
 | ------------- | ----- |
 | `julia nbodySerial.jl` (serial runtime) | 83.7s |
 | `julia -p 1 nbodyDistributedShared.jl` (2 processes) | 47.9s |

-Here is what I got on Cedar with 100 particles and $10^3$ steps:
+Here is what I got on Cedar with **100 particles and $10^3$ steps**:

 | Run | Time  |
 | ------------- | ----- |